vegaprotocol/specs/protocol/0081-SUCM-successor_markets.md

 A new market proposal sets parent market Id to a market that has settled.
 The parent market has non-zero insurance pool balance.
 If the new market clears the opening auction before `parent settlement time + market.liquidity.successorLaunchWindowLength` then the virtual stakes are carried over and the relevant fraction of the insurance pool is transferred over (<a name="0081-SUCM-006" href="#0081-SUCM-006">0081-SUCM-006</a>).

 A new market proposal sets parent market Id to a market that has settled.
 The parent market has non-zero insurance pool balance.
-If the new market clears the opening auction after `parent settlement time + market.liquidity.successorLaunchWindowLength` then no virtual stakes are carried over, the successor market is not a successor market anymore, it's just a market like any other, and the insurance pool balance will be distributed equally across the global insurance pool and all markets with the same settlement asset, including those markets which are still in opening auction (<a name="0081-SUCM-035" href="#0081-SUCM-035">0081-SUCM-035</a>)
+If the new market clears the opening auction after `parent settlement time + market.liquidity.successorLaunchWindowLength` then no virtual stakes are carried over, the successor market is not a successor market anymore, it's just a market like any other, and the insurance pool balance will be distributed into the global insurance pool (<a name="0081-SUCM-036" href="#0081-SUCM-036">0081-SUCM-036</a>)

 Successor markets cannot be enacted if the parent market is still in the "proposed" state.
 Successor market proposals can be submitted when the parent market is still in proposed state.
-When the voting period for the successor market ends then either: a) the parent market is already enacted in which case the successor market moves from "proposed" in to opening auction/"pending" state.
+When the voting period for the successor market ends then either: the parent market is already enacted in which case the successor market moves from "proposed" in to opening auction/"pending" state.
 Or the parent market is still in "proposed" state in which case successor market is rejected. (<a name="0081-SUCM-008" href="#0081-SUCM-008">0081-SUCM-008</a>)

 Successor markets which are proposed whilst the parent is also still in a "proposed" state, will be rejected if the parent is rejected. (<a name="0081-SUCM-027" href="#0081-SUCM-027">0081-SUCM-027</a>)